julianoborba/Ansible-Cuckoo/README.md

 You also may need log in via ssh first before run Ansible to ensure the ssh key of your remote machine into your system.

-You can customize your target Ubuntu distro under:
+You can customize your target Ubuntu distro and the server network interface under:

-    --extra-vars "distribution=artful"
+    --extra-vars "distribution=artful nic=enp0s3"

 Installation of the Cuckoo environment is done with the following steps: